learn-compsci/mathematical-techniques/content/Unit 1.md

 >[!Rule-Universal-Instantiation]
 > Given a line $\forall x \in A [P(x)]$, and another line that says $x \in A$, we are able to derive the line $P(x)$.

+### Rule: Using Lemma
+Think of a lemma as a helper statement.
+They are proven theorems that can now be used in other, bigger proofs.

+This is like how how in programming we have library functions, think of lemmas as "given for free" truths we can use in our proofs.
+For example, let's say we wanted to prove something like ""

 ### Rule: Contradiction
 Before our example, let's think about the following idea: What happens if someone comes up to you and says the following: